lammps/lammps/doc/src/comm_modify.rst

        *cutoff/multi* type value
-          type = atom type or type range (supports asterisk notation) value = Rcut (distance units) = communicate atoms for selected types from this far away *group* value = group-ID = only communicate atoms in the group *vel* value = *yes* or *no* = do or do not communicate velocity info with ghost atoms
+          type = atom type or type range (supports asterisk notation) value = Rcut (distance units) = communicate atoms for selected types from this far away *cutoff/byptype* arg = none = communicate atoms for each type by a distance equal to the largest interaction distance for that type
+       *group* value = group-ID = only communicate atoms in the group *vel* value = *yes* or *no* = do or do not communicate velocity info with ghost atoms